Finbob12/sneaker-buy-sell/README.md

 ### Show

+Again my show had an additional picture in my wireframe and also doesn't have the message user button.

 ![wireframe-show-listing](readme-images/wire-show.png)

 ### Manage

+Manage turned into the account page and is missing the edit function here.

 ![wireframe-manage-listing](readme-images/wire-manage.png)

 ### Messages

+Messages is mostly unchanged, each users message is contained in it's own bubble now.

 ![wireframe-messages](readme-images/wire-messages.png)

 ### Sign Up

+Sign up is mostly the same but a username field was added.

 ![wireframe-signup](readme-images/wire-signup.png)

 ### Log In

+Log in is mostly the same but without the reset password and sign up links.

 ![wireframe-login](readme-images/wire-login.png)

 ### Payment Success

+Payment success is mostly the same but now without the images.

 ![wireframe-payment-success](readme-images/wire-success.png)